AusClimateService/qq-workflows/cih/README.md

 The Climate Innovation Hub will provide application-ready climate projections data for the Ag2050 project using the [Quantile Delta Mapping](https://github.com/climate-innovation-hub/qqscale/blob/master/docs/method_qdm.md) method.

+#### Dataset details

-The details of the dataset that will be produced are as follows:
+The details of the application ready dataset that will be produced are as follows:
 - Timescale: Daily
 - Variables (observational dataset):
   - Daily maximum surface air temperature - tasmax (AGCD)